-As regards radio operators who operate maritime radio equipment, the competence requirements are specified in the licence terms set by the Norwegian Post and Telecommunications Authority.
+As regards radio operators who operate maritime radio equipment, the competence requirements are specified in the licence terms set by the Ministry of Transport and Communications.

 As regards certificates as mentioned in the second subsection, diving certificates issued by authorities in other countries are accepted if they document that the level of education corresponds with that which is recognised by Norwegian authorities.
 The reference used by the Petroleum Safety Authority Norway, is the "Diving Industry Personnel Competence Standards" 2003, issued by the European Diving Technology Committee (EDTC) in cooperation with the International Marine Contractors Association (IMCA).